-Third party Funds used within the Program are those that have been researched and approved for use by HSBC's Global Fund Approvals and Research team (referred to as "GFAR"), and are aligned with the asset classes offered within the Programs' models.
+Funds used within the Program are those that have been researched and approved for use by HSBC's Global Manager Selection team (referred to as "GMS"), and are aligned with the asset classes offered within the Programs' models.

-GFAR evaluates third party Funds included in the Managed Account Programs on a continuous basis and recommends for removal any Fund that does not meeting investment or other criteria.
+GMS evaluates Funds included in the Managed Account Programs and recommends for removal of any Fund that does not meet its investment or other criteria.